-Chronos [9] is a more complex system designed to perform both recognition and normalisation of temporal expressions.
-Text processing in Chronos involves tokenization, statistical part-of-speech tagging and multiwords recognition based on a list of 5000 entries retrieved from WordNet.
+Chronos involves tokenization, statistical part-of-speech tagging and multiwords recognition based on a list of 5000 entries retrieved from WordNet.
 Then, the text is processed by a set of approximately 1000 basic rules that recognize temporal constructions and gather information about them that is expected to be useful in the process of normalization.
 This is followed by the application of composition rules, which resolve ambiguities when multiple tag placements are possible.
-The results in terms of F-measure on ACE 2004 data are 92.6%, 83.9%, 87.2% for detection, recognition and determining the VAL attribute value, respectively.
+The results in terms of F-measure on the TERN 2004 data are 92.6%, 83.9%, 87.2% for detection, recognition and VAL attribute value, respectively.

 The increasing availability of corpora annotated with temporal expressions makes it possible to apply supervised machine learning techniques to the time expression recognition problem.
-Examples of such systems are ATEL [10] and Alias-i's LingPipe.
-The former is based on Support Vector Machine (SVM) classifiers, and the latter is constructed using a Hidden Markov Model (HMM).
-Results are summarised in Table 2.
+Examples of such systems are ATEL (Hacioglu et al., 2005) and Alias-i's LingPipe.3 The former is based on Support Vector Machine (SVM) classifiers, and the latter is constructed using a Hidden Markov Model (HMM).
+Table 1 presents their performance.

-4 System Architecture and Development
+3. System Architecture and Development

 We take the view that an important step towards a truly broad coverage yet semantically well-founded approach is to recognize that there is a principled distinction to be made between the interpretation of the semantics of a temporal expression devoid of its context of use, and the fuller interpretation of that expression when the context is taken into account.
-The first of these, which we refer to here as the local semantics of a temporal expression; determining the value of the second, which we refer to as the global semantics of the expression, may require arbitrary inference and reasoning.
-Such a distinction is implicit in other accounts: Schilder's [11] use of lambda expressions allows representation of partially specified temporal entities, and the temporary variables that Negri and Marseglia [9] construct during the interpretation of a given temporal expression capture something of the same notion.
+The first of these, which we refer to here as the local semantics of a temporal expression, should be derivable in a compositional manner from the components of the expression; determining the value of the second, which we refer to as the global semantics of the expression, may require arbitrary inference and reasoning.
+Such a distinction is implicit in other accounts: Schilder's (Schilder, 2004) use of lambda expressions allows representation of partially specified temporal entities, and the temporary variables that Negri and Marseglia (Negri and Marseglia, 2005) construct during the interpretation of a given temporal expression capture something of the same notion.